-In June 2014 the ACP-EU Council of Ministers decided to proceed with the orderly closure of the CDE, the amendment of Annex III to the Cotonou Agreement and the setting-up of a "light support structure to adequately respond to the needs of the ACP private sector and safeguard the CDE's gains and best practices".
+In June 2014 the ACP-EU Council of Ministers decided to proceed with the orderly closure of the CDE, the amendment of Annex III to the

+Cotonou Agreement and the setting-up of a "light support structure to adequately respond to the needs of the ACP private sector and safeguard the CDE's gains and best practices".
 On 20 January 2015 the Director-Curator of the CDE, who had been appointed in order to implement a closure plan and to manage the CDE during the process leading to its closure, began to prepare the aforementioned plan.
 The latter, which envisaged the finalisation of the winding-up of the CDE by 31 December 2016, was approved in June 2015.

-The complainant, who was recruited in 2001, was employed as an assistant.
-Since 1 March 2007 she had held a contract for an indefinite period of time concluded "within the framework of [the above-mentioned] Annex III".
-She was informed by a letter of 30 June 2015 from the Director-Curator that her contract would be terminated on 31 March 2016 and that, in accordance with Article 34, paragraph 5, of the Staff Regulations of the Centre, she would be entitled to the indemnity due in the event of the closure of the CDE which was, in her case, equal to 12 months' basic salary.
-In addition, the proposal was made that by 18 September 2015 she should enter into a settlement agreement under which the CDE would accept to pay "indemnities exceeding the obligations of the CDE under the Staff Regulations by far".
-The complainant would have to agree to "renounce [her] right to introduce any claim whatsoever against the CDE".
-This agreement concerning the "termination of employment" provided for the payment of a "termination indemnity", the maintenance of social security coverage for a period of 26 months as from the termination of service and the payment of a lump sum in respect of travel and relocation costs.
-If the complainant did not agree to sign the agreement, as was the case, it was explained that the CDE would merely pay her the indemnities stipulated in the Staff Regulations, but would offer her outplacement assistance in the first quarter of 2016.
+The complainant, who since 2002 had been employed as a computer expert and who since 1 March 2007 had held a contract for an indefinite period of time concluded "within the framework of [the above-mentioned] Annex III", was informed by a letter of 30 June 2015 from the Director-Curator that his contract would be terminated on 31 March 2016 and that, in accordance with Article 34, paragraph 5, of the Staff Regulations of the Centre, he would be entitled to the indemnity due in the event of the closure of the CDE which was, in his case, equal to 12 months' basic salary.
+In addition, the proposal was made that by 18 September 2015 he should enter into a settlement agreement under which the CDE would accept to pay "indemnities exceeding the obligations of the CDE under the Staff Regulations by far".
+The complainant would have to agree to "renounce [his] right to introduce any claim whatsoever against the CDE".
+This agreement concerning the "termination of employment" provided for the payment of a "termination indemnity" and the maintenance of social security coverage for a period of 26 months as from the termination of service.
+If the complainant did not agree to sign the agreement, as was the case, it was explained that the CDE would merely pay him the indemnities stipulated in the Staff Regulations, but would offer him outplacement assistance in the first quarter of 2016.

-Furthermore, as she had not received any step increase since January 2009, it was proposed that the complainant should sign another agreement granting three steps as of 1 January 2016 and that she should be paid compensation for the "loss of the possibility to receive a step increase during the period prior to 31 December 2015" and a sum of 225 euros as compensation for the legal costs incurred during the conciliation procedure between the Director-Curator and the Staff Committee concerning the matter of a step increase.
-The complainant signed this second agreement on 18 September 2015 and in so doing waived her "right to introduce any action whatsoever regarding the application of the remuneration scales [...] against the CDE".
+Furthermore, as he had not received any step increase since September 2010, it was proposed that the complainant should sign another agreement granting two steps as of 1 January 2016 and that he should be paid compensation for the "loss of the possibility to receive a step increase during the period prior to 31 December 2015" and a sum of 225 euros as compensation for the legal costs incurred during the conciliation procedure between the Director-Curator and the Staff Committee concerning the matter of a step increase.
+The complainant signed this second agreement on 18 September 2015 and in so doing waived his "right to introduce any action whatsoever regarding the application of the remuneration scales [...] against the CDE".
 At the end of 2015, the CDE Executive Board approved a conditional agreement providing for the payment of an additional indemnity in respect of a step increase.
-In the complainant's case, the gross amount of this indemnity was to be 2,678.11 euros.
-As she did not wish to waive her right of appeal in this matter, she refused to sign the latter agreement which was to take the form of an addendum to the agreement which she had signed on 18 September.
+In the complainant's case, the gross amount of this indemnity was to be 3,139.02 euros, or 2,341.56 euros net.
+As he did not wish to waive his right of appeal in this matter, he refused to sign the latter agreement which was to take the form of an addendum to the agreement which he had signed on 18 September.